federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 For this task, template class `cv::Rect` [6] is used to remove all keypoints outside an area in pixels centered on the preceding vehicle (x=535, y=180, width=180, height=150).
 All keypoints whose coordinates belong to the rectangle are pushed back in a new vector, which is then reassigned to the original object.
 It is worth mentioning that the pre-defined area includes the side mirror of a vehicle on the left, as well as the shadow of the preceding car itself, with relevant implications for the analysis.
 The keypoint removal logic is placed in custom method [`focusOnArea`](https://github.com/federicomariamassari/udacity-sfend/blob/main/projects/p2/src/matching2D_Student.cpp#L408), which is then [called in the main file](https://github.com/federicomariamassari/udacity-sfend/blob/main/projects/p2/src/MidTermProject_Camera_Student.cpp#L154).

 __Update.__ Masking can be used to achieve the same result more efficiently.
 A mask is defined as having the same size as the input image, and all its values are set to 0 except within a rectangle area, in which they are set to 1.
-When the mask is applied, all keypoints outside the rectangle are discarded, while those inside the rectangle are kept for further processing.
+When the mask is applied, all keypoints outside the rectangle are discarded, while those inside it are kept for further processing.

 ```cpp
 cv::Mat mask = cv::Mat::zeros(imgGray.rows, imgGray.cols, CV_8U);